 And when we consume those seeds at a specific time of the month, they nourish our endocrine (hormone-production) system, helping to keep everything in harmony.

-HOW DOES SEED CYCLING HELP WITH ACNE?
+HOW SEED CYCLING CAN HELP ACNE

 Throughout the menstrual cycle, our bodies go through various pre-programmed fluctuations in estrogen, progesterone, testosterone and other hormones.

 Basically, it looks like this (this is very simplified):

 - During the follicular phase (day 1 of your period to just before ovulation) estrogen in the more dominant hormone.